knyar/nginx-lua-prometheus/README.md

   label `host`;
 * registers a gauge called `nginx_http_connections` with one label `state`;
-* on each HTTP request measures its latency, recording it in the histogram and increments the counter, setting current HTTP host as `host` label and HTTP status code as `status` label.
+* on each HTTP request measures its latency, recording it in the histogram and increments the counter, setting current server name as the `host` label and HTTP status code as the `status` label.

 Last step is to configure a separate server that will expose the metrics.
 Please make sure to only make it reachable from your Prometheus server: